- Overview

 - Know Before You Go

-Alaska like never before.
-Along the massive Alaska Peninsula and the Aleutian Islands.
-This is a rarely visited area that few ever put their eyes on.
-Kayak, hike, and skiff this rugged and pristine land.
-Seek out local villages, search for a plethora of whale species and seek out sea otters, seals, brown bears, eagles, puffins, fox, and seabirds of all kinds.
-This is a rugged land, a bucket-list adventure that is worthy of your time.
+Explore Alaska like never before.
+Travel along the massive Alaska Peninsula and the Aleutian Islands, a rarely visited area that few ever lay eyes on.
+Kayak, hike, and skiff through this rugged and pristine land.
+Seek out local villages, search for a wide variety of whale species, and look for sea otters, seals, brown bears, eagles, puffins, foxes, and seabirds of all kinds.
+This is rugged land and a bucket-list adventure that is worthy of your time.

 Please note: Cruise payments are subject to the terms and conditions of the cruise company, UnCruise Adventures, we contract with and may be fully non-refundable.
 These terms and conditions are primary over those of Naturalist Journeys.